oleg-nenashev/oleg-nenashev/consulting/README.md

 title: Oleg Nenashev - Consulting
 description: >
   Consulting and advisory in DevOps, developer tools, automation, community building and DevRel.
   15+ years of experience.
-Pro-bono for nonprofits.
 ---

-With 15+ years of experience in developer tools and automation projects, and wearing many hats like CNCF Ambassador, Jenkins maintainer or Testcontainers Champion, now I focus on community building, automation and developer productivity across multiple areas and technology stacks.
+With 15+ years in developer tools and automation, including work as a CNCF Ambassador, Jenkins maintainer, and Testcontainers Champion, I focus on community building, automation, and developer productivity across technology stacks.
-I provide consulting and advisory services in the same domains.
+I provide consulting and advisory in these areas.
-If you're looking for guidance and expertise in these areas, I'd love to connect and explore the opportunities.
-Let's build something great together!

-If you are interested,
-you can also find my contacts [here](../contacts.md).
+Let's buid something together!

 ## Consulting Areas